AMEE/AMON/index.markdown

 ### <a name="history"></a>Revision History

 * Version 0.9: 2011-08-15 - Andrew Hill
-  * Major update to the layout of the AMON standard.
+  * Major update to the description of the AMON data format.
-  * Vastly improved the flow of the standard.
-  * Major improvements to the clarity of the various sections of the data format.
+  * Major update to the layout of the document.
-  * Removed many implementation specific sections that are not part of AMON.
+  * Removed text relating to AMEE's implementation of AMON that are not relevant to the data format.
-  * Updated the specification for "meteringPoints" to make metering points more general than originally defined.
+  * Updated the specification for "meteringPoints" to allow them to be more general; "MeteringPoints" are no longer confined to representing customer billing points.
 * Version 0.8: 2011-05-12 - Andrew Hill
   * Further clarification made between the AMON standard and the API.
+  * Minor improvements to documentation of data format.
 * Version 0.7: 2010-11-26 - Paul Carey
   * Clarified relationship between the AMON standard and API.
   * Removed redundant reference to name in reading.
-* Version 0.6: 2010-11-12 - Paul Carey
+* Version 05 - 0.6: 2010-11-12 - Paul Carey
   * Added string and boolean to measurement value types.
   * Removed now redundant Reserved Property Names.
   * Added Contributors section.
-* Version 0.5: 2010-11-11 - Paul Carey
   * Added windowOpen type.
 * Version 0.4: 2010-08-16 - Paul Carey
   * Added location and error fields.
   * Formalised separation between format and API.
-* Version 0.3: 2010-07-02 - Paul Carey
+* Version 0.1 - 0.3: 2010-07-02 - Paul Carey
   * Updated to reflect current usage and demands.
-* Version 0.2: 2010-05-10 - Paul Carey
-  * Modified with feedback from Bo Fussing.
+  * Modified based on itial feedback
-* Version 0.1: 2010-02-24 - Paul Carey
-  * Initial version published.
+  * Initial version created.

 ### <a name="contribute"></a>Contributing to AMON